MumenJarrah/CloudLabs/lab1_guide.md

 The output of this command shows that this machine has an intel Intel(R) Xeon(R) Platinum 8272CL CPU @ 2.60GHz

 #### 3.3 Finding the memory information
-To find information about the avaiable memory in a machine and stats about its usage you can read the /proc/meminfo
+To find information about the memory system in a machine and stats about its usage you can read the /proc/meminfo

 ```bash
 less  /proc/meminfo
 ```
+The `less` command prints the file `/proc/meminfo` one page at a time.
+The file `/proc/meminfo` contains information about the memory confiugration and its usage.

 **Output**